ADVERTISEMENT

 Brave New Coin is of the honestly held opinion that cloud mining websites BlueskyMiner.com, Sunminer.com, X.CGmining.com (also know as CGMining or CGMiner) and GlobaleCrypto.com are scams.
 The scams are similar to others from Fancy Crypto, GBitcoins, HappyMiner, and AMGCrypto.
 There is a long history of cloud mining scams in the crypto space, and after conducting thorough due diligence we believe Bluesky Miner, Suuminer.com, X.CGmining.com and GlobaleCrypto.com are all illegitimate.

-Brave New Coin also believes the following ‘cloud mining’ websites are also scams.
+Brave New Coin also believes the following ‘cloud mining’ or other crypto investment websites are also scams.

 Sunminer launched its scam in November 2023.
-X.CGmining.com and GlobaleCrypto.com launched their scams in early August.
+X.CGmining.com and GlobaleCrypto.com launched their scams in early August that year.
 In terms of the others on the above list, as of the 17th of May the Gbitcoins site has disappeared, along with its victim’s funds, AMGCrypto disappeared around the 30th of May.
 HappyMiner disappeared early in July.
 Fancy Crypto is still operating.

 If you want to get your crypto to work for you then you can earn interest from players like Nexo and Crypto.com – check the current interest rates here.
 Or you could investigate crypto trading bots, many of which have copy trading tools – so you’ll be making the same trades as expert traders.
 We would never recommend cloud mining as the probability you will be scammed is almost 100%.